Articles of organization:

 Article I. Relation to the Mennonite Church

-CMC is a member of Virginia Mennonite Conference (VMC) through the Harrisonburg District.
-The congregation's quota of district/conference delegates and alternate delegates shall be selected by the Gifts Discernment Committee.
+CMC is a member of Allegheny Mennonite Conference (AMC).
+The congregation’s quota of conference delegates and alternate delegates shall be selected by the Gifts Discernment Committee.

 Section 2.
 Mennonite Church USA